Eric-Ward475/Class-Notes/English/English 1H/Mythology Notes/Mythology Part 1.md

 			- The event was held in great reverence in both Roman and Greek traditions

 **Dionysus**
+- God of wine and vines
 - No one knows clearly when or how Dionysus came to join Demeter at the temple of Eleusis
 - He was considered very close to Demeter in importance
 - He was worshiped alongside Demeter
 - The harvest was also Dionysus' festival, specifically when the grapes from the harvest were brought to the grape press to be made into wine

 ### The Story of Demeter
-- Demeter had a single daughter, Persephone
+- Demeter had a single daughter, Persephone;
-	- Persephone was maiden of the maiden of the Spring
+	- Maiden of the maiden of the Spring
 	- Goddess of spring and nature
 	- Wife of Hades, therefore the Queen of the Underworld **Abduction of Persephone**